 - any previous convictions relating to violence, sexual offences, drugs, fraud and discrimination

 - any previous breaches of housing or landlord and tenant laws

 - any breaches of HMO approved codes of practice

 Once issued, a licence will last for up to 5 years.
 It may be issued for less than 5 years if there are works required at the property.

-There are certain conditions attached to all licences, which are that licence holders must:
+There are certain conditions attached to all licences, including that the licence holder must:

-- Supply tenants with a written statement of the terms of their tenancy.
+Supply tenants with a written statement of the terms of their tenancy (Tenancy Agreement)